meetecho/juturna/docs/source/guides/nodes.rst

 Nodes:

+- the node automatically selects a receiving port if ``rec_port`` is set to ``auto`` in the configuration, otherwise will use the provided port; the same applies to the local transmitting port
 - this node accumulates audio samples until the temporal length of all the samples reach ``block_size``, computed in seconds; this length is computed using ``audio_rate``, so make sure it matches the sources'